Kooringal (NSW)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kooringal has 36 active public transport stops, all providing bus services.
-These stops are served by 58 different routes, offering a total of 888 weekly passenger trips.
-Transport accessibility is good, with residents typically located 233 meters from the nearest stop.
-Most Kooringal residents commute outward daily, with cars being the primary mode of transport at 95%.
-On average, there are 1.2 vehicles per dwelling, lower than the regional average.
+Kooringal has 36 active public transport stops, all of which are bus stops.
+These stops are served by 58 different routes that together facilitate 888 weekly passenger trips.
+Residents have good access to transport, with an average distance of 233 meters to the nearest stop.
+Most residents commute outwards from Kooringal, and cars remain the primary mode of transport at 95%.
+The area has an average of 1.2 vehicles per dwelling, lower than the regional average.
 According to the 2021 Census, only 7.2% of residents work from home, which may be influenced by COVID-19 conditions.

-The service frequency averages 126 trips per day across all routes, equating to approximately 24 weekly trips per individual stop.
+Across all routes, there is an average of 126 trips per day, equating to approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport